vasayxtx/Stratego/docs/protocol.md

         "name": <name of the game>
     }

-## Living the game
+## Leaving the game
 ### Request
     {
-        "cmd": "liveGame"
+        "cmd": "leaveGame"
     }
 ### Response
     {